FLaMeREVENGE/Oblivion/README.md

 ## Description
 Thanks to this exercise, I quickly learned the principles of SASS design.
 Besides, the site is not that big and it brought me a lot of fun.

-Thank you Brian Design :)
+Thank you Brian Design :kissing_heart:

 ## Knowledge of technology
 * HTML